The farm address is:

 Travel by public transport

 The closest mainline railway station is Ipswich, which is about four miles from the farm.
-Both “Ipswich Station” and “The Oak Tree Low Carbon Farm” are on Google Maps if you feel like walking or cycling.
+Both “Ipswich Station” and “The Oak Tree Community Farm” are on Google Maps if you feel like walking or cycling.

 The easiest bus service to farm is First Bus Route 66 service.
 The 66 departs from Ipswich Station itself and goes to the Old Cattle Market Bus Station in Ipswich town centre and then through the shopping streets and along Woodbridge Road to Linksfield Bus Stop which is about 20 minutes walk from the farm.